 Bishop David Alan Bard

-Bishop Bard received a BA from the University of Minnesota, Duluth in 1981; his Master of Divinity was earned at United Theological Seminary, Twin Cities 1984; and in 1994 he received a Ph.D. from Southern Methodist University with a focus on Christian ethics.
+Bishop Bard received a BA from the University of Minnesota, Duluth, in 1981; his Master of Divinity was earned at United Theological Seminary, Twin Cities, in 1984; and in 1994, he received a Ph.D. from Southern Methodist University focusing on Christian ethics.
 He has taught college and seminary courses in United Methodist history, doctrine and polity; medical ethics, and religious perspectives on death and dying.

-Bard has a wife, Julie, and three adult children.
-In his free time, he enjoys music, reading, baseball, and walking outside.
+Bishop Bard has a wife, Julie, three adult children, and two grandchildren.
+He enjoys music, reading, movies, baseball, and walking in his free time.

 - Kindness matters this Christmas (12/5/2023) - In this season of love, Bishop David Bard invites us to let the Holy Spirit enlarge our hearts so they stay a little bigger and kinder...
 It has now happened twice in the past couple of months.
 I don’t wear a clerical collar often, but sometimes the occasion calls for it.
 In the first instance, I helped preside at communion and celebrated a significant ministry at one of our Michigan United Methodist churches.
 I wore my clerical collar, and I stopped to fill my car with gas while driving home.
 A woman approached me as I was getting into my… ...Read More